Carreau/ipython-wiki/IPEP-17:-Notebook-Format-4.md

 ### Stream

 The `stream` output should have the following additional properties:
-* `stream`: a string denoting the stream type or destination (e.g. "stdout")
+* `name`: a string denoting the stream type or destination (e.g. "stdout")
-* `text/plain`: the stream's text output, which is a "multiline string" (stored as either a single string, or an array of strings).
+* `text`: the stream's text output, which is a "multiline string" (stored as either a single string, or an array of strings).

 ### Error